mbiczo/Notes/stats.rst

 Observational Studies
 '''''''''''''''''''''
-In observational studies, the *subjects* assign themselves to which group they will be a part of rather than in *controlled* experiments where the *investigators* assign the subjects to each group.
-An example usually includes studies on smoking - where subjects naturally have that behavior rather than taking up smoking for 10 years for some data points.
+In observational studies, the *subjects* assign themselves to which group they will be a part of while investigators just watch, rather than in *controlled* experiments where the *investigators* assign the subjects to each group.
+For example, studies on smoking - subjects would not begin smoking and continue for 10 years just to collect data.
+However, in the same way as controlled experiments, the investigators still use the treatment-control idea.

+Statisticians talk about *controlling* confounding hidden factors.
+In the above example controlling age and sex factors by comparing only smoking males to non-smoking males and ages 50-55, respectively.

+**Things to Note:**

+* There is a strong *association* between smoking and disease.
+* *association* is **not** the same as *causation*
+* There may be *counding* factors that are contributing to the disease.
+* Good observational studies *control* for confounding variables.